zp-4/zp-4.github.io/_posts/2023-08-21-Adguard-installation-on-OPNSense-Firewall.md

 However, the question of drawbacks arises.
 Indeed, they exist.
 Many DNS-level blockers rely on diverse website blocklists, which may not invariably be 100% precise.
 Consequently, sporadic instances of advertisements or tracking elements slipping through are conceivable.
-It's an imperfect system.
+It's an imperfect system, of course, otherwise it would be too easy.

 Furthermore, the reverse scenario can unfold—legitimate portions of websites might be erroneously barred.
 Considering the prevalent dependence on third-party components by numerous contemporary websites, occasional troubleshooting and manual unblocking might prove indispensable.

 ## Step 1: Adding the Community Repository to OPNsense